lars1050/csc341-s23/Labs/Lab04-Generics/README.md

 - clean "trash" from code (e.g. "TODO" when done, old debugging statements, etc.)
 - place error checking code at the top of the method and return immediately without using an else.
 - use `@Override` whenever overriding a method.
+- "new methods are not just habitually added to the end of the class" - group methods in some logical ordering
+- "never split overloads", including constructors.
+Methods that share the same name appear in a single contiguous group

 ```Java
     // Example of correct placement of curly braces